 While we encourage all members of our board of directors to attend our annual stockholders' meetings, there is no formal policy as to their attendance at annual stockholders' meetings.
-All seven members of our board of directors attended the 2017 annual stockholders' meeting.
+Messrs.
+Johnson, Dill, Lanktree and Payne attended the 2018 annual stockholders' meeting.